MCC Campership Program 2020

 - Registered within the Michigan Crossroads Council and in good standing for at least 30 days prior to completing an application.

-- Youth attending a Michigan Crossroads Council operated Summer Camp (Day Camp, Cub Scout Resident Camp, Webelos Resident Camp, or Boy Scout Resident Camp)
+- Youth attending a Michigan Crossroads Council operated Summer Camp (Day Camp, Cub Scout Resident Camp, Webelos Resident Camp, or Scouts BSA Resident Camp)

 - Youth attending an Official Field Service Council, District, Area or National Training Conference.
 I.E. NYLT (National Youth Leader Training)